reverentOne/SwitchHack/README.md

 <br>

-*	Easily edit, backup and manage save files
+*	Easily edit, backup and manage game save files
 *	Customize your menu pages including home, lockscreen, settings, etc.
 *	Emulate older Console games
 *	Download games from a cartridge to your switch